Ralph Hall: Early political career (1950–1973)

 In 1972, he ran for lieutenant governor of Texas and lost the Democratic primary, getting only 15% of the vote.
 Bill Hobby won the primary with a plurality of 33%, and won the general election.

 Business (1973–1980)

-He was the president and CEO of Texas Aluminum Corp. and general counsel of Texas Extrusion Co., Inc. He was founding member and chairman of Lakeside National Bank of Rockwall, and was chairman of the directors of Lakeside News, Inc. He was a counsel for the aircraft parts maker Howmet Corporation from 1970 to 1974.
+During this time, Hall became President & CEO of Texas Aluminum Corporation and was the founding member and Chairman of Lakeside National Bank of Rockwall.
+He also continued to build his law practice with his longtime friend and law partner, Don Stodghill.

-As of 2006, he was serving as the chairman, president, or director of Crowley Holding Co., Bank of Crowley, Lakeside National Bank, Lakeside Bancshares Inc., North & East Trading Co., and Linrock Inc.